Schwa deletion in Indo-Aryan languages: Bengali

+Word-medial schwa is generally deleted only when it precedes an open syllable in polysyllabic words.
+For example, ঢাকনা is now pronounced //ɖʱäk.nä//, where the medial schwa was lost as the next syllable is open.
+However, this deletion does not occur before or after consonant clusters, and, again, unnaturalized tatsamas resist it.

 Gujarati

 Gujarati has a strong schwa deletion phenomenon, affecting both medial and final schwas.
 From an evolutionary perspective, the final schwas appear to have been lost prior to the medial ones.
 According to Cardona, the word-final schwa deletion occurred during the transition from Middle Gujarati to Modern Gujarati.

-Hindi
+Hindustani (Hindi-Urdu)

-Although the Devanagari script is used as a standard to write Modern Hindi, the schwa ('ə') implicit in each consonant of the script is "obligatorily deleted" at the end of words and in certain other contexts, unlike in Sanskrit.
+Although the Devanagari script is used as a standard to write Hindi, the schwa (//ə//) implicit in each consonant of the script is "obligatorily deleted" at the end of words and in certain other contexts, unlike in Sanskrit.
 That phenomenon has been termed the "schwa syncope rule" or the "schwa deletion rule" of Hindi.
 One formalisation of this rule has been summarised as ə → ∅ /VC_CV.
 In other words, when a schwa-succeeded consonant (itself preceded by another vowel) is followed by a vowel-succeeded consonant, the schwa inherent in the first consonant is deleted.
 However, this rule sometimes deletes a schwa that should remain and sometimes fails to delete a schwa when it should be deleted.
 The rule is reported to result in correct predictions on schwa deletion 89% of the time.

 Schwa deletion is computationally important because it is essential to building text-to-speech software for Hindi.

 As a result of schwa syncope, the Hindi pronunciation of many words differs from that expected from a literal Sanskrit-style reading of Devanagari.
-For instance, राम is pronounced Rām (not Rāma, as in Sanskrit), रचना is pronounced Rachnā (not Rachanā), and वेद is pronounced Ved (not Veda).
-The name of the script itself is pronounced Devnāgrī, not Devanāgarī.
+For instance, राम is pronounced Rām (not Rāma, as in Sanskrit), रचना is pronounced Rachnā (not Rachanā), and वेद is pronounced Vēd (not Vēda).
+The name of the script itself is pronounced Dēvnāgrī, not Dēvanāgarī.